dustinpfister/blog_posts/_posts/threejs-scene.md

 layout: post
 categories: three.js
 id: 182
-updated: 2021-04-30 16:19:44
+updated: 2021-04-30 16:22:36
-version: 1.11
+version: 1.12
 ---

 A [Scene](https://threejs.org/docs/index.html#api/scenes/Scene) in [three.js](https://threejs.org/) is a constructor that can be used to create an instance of Scene that can be used to place everything that makes up an environment in a three.js project.
-It can contain cameras, lights, and of course objects composed of a geometry and material.
+It can contain cameras, lights, and of course mesh objects composed of a geometry and material.
+There is a great deal of other things to cover when it comes to a scene though, such as the background and fog properties, and the fact that it inherits from Object3d to a whole scene can be repositioned, and rotated just like mesh objects, and cameras.
+SO in this post I will be going over at least a few details here and there when it comes to a scene object in three.js

 <!-- more -->